Lovejoy on the devotion of their fans and plans for new music at Reading 2023

 The four-piece also recalled what it was like on their recently-concluded US tour, which saw them play shows across the country.
 Here, they explained the main differences between their US audiences and longtime UK fans, and admitted that while they got an impressive reception across the pond, part of them still longed for the charm of their British crowds.

-“They were great [in the US], it was really exciting,” Soot explained to NME.
+“They were great [in the US], it was really exciting,” Gold explained to NME.
 “They’re a very different crowd, the US crowd.
 I’d say that the peaks are louder, as in like the volume peaks are louder, [but] the volume drops are quieter than the UK.

 “They get louder, but they also get very quiet whenever you speak!
 I don’t know, maybe it’s the British accent?
 Makes me sound smarter than I am.”